Special Proceedings Division (Historic Courthouse)

 phone: (336) 570-5206, fax: (336) 570-5201

 If you believe someone is unable to manage their own affairs or make their own decisions, perhaps due to injury or mental health issues, a petition may be filed before the Clerk of Superior Court to have the person adjudicated incompetent and to have a legal guardian appointed.
+Additional information to help understand guardianship can be found in a video here.

 Upon the filing of the petition, a Guardian ad Litem (lawyer for the case) will be appointed by the court to represent the Respondent (person alleged to be incompetent) at an incompetency hearing.
 An adjudication of incompetence results in the loss of many of the basic rights that we take for granted, such as the right to make decisions regarding one’s health care and medical treatment or where one lives.
-No matter how obvious a person’s incompetence may be to family members, every alleged incompetent persons has a right to be heard by the court and insist that the petition demonstrate clear, cogent and convincing evidence that a guardian is necessary.
+No matter how obvious a person’s incompetence may be to family members, every alleged incompetent person has a right to be heard by the court and insist that the petition demonstrates clear, cogent, and convincing evidence that a guardian is necessary.
 The court-appointed Guardian ad Litem will ensure that the Respondent’s interests are known to the Court.

-An incompetency hearing is generally scheduled three (3) to four (4) weeks from filing of the petition.
-This allows the Sheriffs Department sufficient time to serve the Respondent with the petition, allows family members and other next of kin time to plan to attend the hearing if they wish, and provides an opportunity for the court-appointed attorney to make a personal visit with the Respondent and decide how best to represent him/her.
+An incompetency hearing is generally scheduled three (3) to four (4) weeks from the filing of the petition.
+This allows the Sheriff’s Department sufficient time to serve the Respondent with the petition, allows family members and other next of kin time to plan to attend the hearing if they wish, and provides an opportunity for the court-appointed attorney to make a personal visit with the Respondent and decide how best to represent him/her.

 Please be advised of the following: If you believe there is an emergency situation that threatens the physical or financial well-being of the Respondent and feel a guardian is needed immediately to address the issue, please notify the Clerk’s Office.
 Our office will schedule an emergency hearing to determine whether an Interim Guardian may be appropriate.